|1m - 460m | 1731m | 1542m|

 The trail continues with a climb, consisting mainly of stairs (about 900), which, passing through olive groves and tall walls that hidebeautiful villas, emerges in the churchyard of the Church of San Rocco (220mt. above sea level).

-Once you get to Pass of the kiss , the path becomes a little more challenging for some points where you have to jump on the rock overlooking the sea.
-The use of chains(sometimes redundant) facilitates the transition, especially in a short stretch where the rock has few points of support for the foot.
+Once you reach Passo del Bacio the path becomes a little more challenging due to some passages on the rock overhanging the sea.
+The use of chains facilitates the passage, especially in a short stretch where the rock has few points of support for the foot.

-Taking the direction of Portofino Vetta after about 15 'walk-friendly, in placesGaixella meets the deviation, left for San Rocco di Camogli.
+Taking the direction for Portofino Vetta after about 15 minutes of easy walking, in Gaixella take the detour to the left for San Rocco di Camogli.

 - Over 5h

 Thanks to your contribution we could keep the site up to date and providing an ever better service.

 With only 2,99 euros you will have the following privileges:

 - Browse the site without ads banner

 - Have access to the map of all the paths traced by Portofinotrek

 - Have priority in communicating with our staff